In the light of national issues, the Catholic Educational

 A Eucharistic Celebration officiated by His Excellency

-Broderick Pabillo, DD., Auxiliary Bishop of Manila capped the camp?? activities.
-During
+Broderick Pabillo, DD., Auxiliary Bishop of

 his homily, Bp.
 Pabillo stressed that it was not enough that evil be avoided